Skip to main content

 The full body includes all major muscle groups, such as the chest, back, shoulders, arms, core, and legs.
 In these workouts, the areas are trained together in each session to maximize efficiency and overall fitness.
 Core compound movements like squats, deadlifts, bench presses, and rows create a strong foundation by working multiple muscles at once, helping you build strength, improve balance, and burn more calories.
 These exercises are complemented by targeted isolation work to address specific muscles and support balanced development throughout your entire body.

-Workout 1 Full body (Focus on foundation)
+Workout 1 Full body (Focus on the basics)

-Build Strength, balance and endurance
+Build strength, balance, and endurance

 Built for progress